csc-training/hip-programming/docs/04-memory.md

 :::{.column}
 **Cons**

-- Data transfers between host and device are initially slower <br>⇒ Must be optimized with prefetches and hints
+- Data access in device code is initially slower <br>⇒ Must be optimized with prefetches and hints
 - Externalize memory management to library

 :::